Talent Q Test: Ultimate Guide

 HIFU waves are harmless until they merge together.
-This allows for pinpoint deep-tissue surgery without causing harm to the surrounding healthy tissue.
+This allows for pinpoint deep tissue surgery without causing harm to the surrounding healthy tissue.

 As it is a non-invasive surgery it does not require any incisions to be made.
-Because of this many patients receive HIFU treatment without the use of anaesthetics and are discharged on the same day as their operation.
+Because of this many patients receive HIFU treatment without the use of anesthetics and are discharged on the same day as their operation.

 How does HIFU enable the same-day discharge of patients?

 a) It does not require incisions to be made

 b) It does not harm surrounding healthy tissue